NxPKG/khulnasoft-docs/content/images/cloudflare-images/api-request.md

 }
 ```

-You can use the URLs in the `"variants"` property of the response to [serve images](/images/cloudflare-images/serve-images/) from your Cloudflare Images account.
+You can use the URLs in the `"variants"` property of the response to [serve images](/images/cloudflare-images/serve-images/) from your Khulnasoft Images account.